 The Office for Pastoral Care & Worship provides information and formation for members of the St. Thomas community who are interested in becoming Catholic.
 Those interested may be from another Christian tradition, another religious tradition, or have no religious background.
 Since people come from a variety of backgrounds and experiences, we work to find the best way to help you learn more about the Catholic faith and to discern where God is calling you.
 For more information, please contact Fr.
-James-Peter Trares, OP (firstname.lastname@example.org or 651-962-6570).
+Lawrence Blake (lawrence.blake @stthomas.edu or 651-962-6560).

 What does the process of becoming Catholic entail?